 This is reflected in grammar research as well.
-If a researcher wants to be taken seriously, it’s sometimes not enough to say “this sentences is wrong” and “this sentence is correct”, because simply saying so doesn’t make it true.
+If a researcher wants to be taken seriously, it’s sometimes not enough to say “this sentences is incorrect” and “this sentence is correct”, because simply saying so doesn’t make it true.
 Therefore, including corpus data or judgements from a large number of native speakers is a better way of discussing the correctness of language.

 Spoken and written language

 One of the main blind spots for non-linguists is the huge difference between spoken and written language.
 People who haven’t seen spoken conversations written down imagine that they look like dialogues in a novel.
 This is not the case!
 Native speakers break all kinds of “rules” all the time.
 There are no sentences, only vaguely arranged clauses, many of which are never finished or which change direction halfway through.

-For instance, look at these sentence (said by an educated native speaker of Chinese with a teaching degree, but in a everyday setting:
+For instance, look at these actual examples said by an native speaker of Chinese with a teaching degree, but in a everyday setting:

 Now, even if you’ve just studied Chinese for a few months, the word order here should violate several rules you have learnt.
 You should probably say 我应该明天去, 你气死我了 and 我其实很喜欢他.
 Still, sentences like those quoted above are still very common in colloquial language!

 You have to understand that spoken and written languages are very different and follow different principles.
 The same native speaker who said these sentences would never write them like that.